JiayanL/ludobots/README.md

 **Evolution**

 Evolution of each creature during the mutate stage can be occur in 4 distinct ways.
+The workaround to make calculation of morphology mutations during each evolution easier the introduction of a new field to the Spine, Leg, and Foot classes called ```isActive```.
+In Assignment 7, I generated limbs randomly on the spot - making spontaneous decisions to generate 0-4 limbs at each spine link while after generating the respective spine link.
+In Assignment 8, to better keep track of my links and neurons, I generate the information for a creature of N spines with 4 limbs (2 legs, 2 feet) at each spine, but mark a certain proportion of the spines to be inactive, which means that they don't appear.
+This makes the following mutations simpler to execute than doing spontaneous calculations to add, subtract, and modify links.

 1. Link Addition
 2. Link Subtraction
 3. Link Modification